 Here we describe an experimental strategy to efficiently perform DCGA in yeast.
 ABC transporters were chosen as the pilot gene set for several reasons: First, as one of the largest and oldest gene families with over 10,000 members across all three domains of life (Kovalchuk and Driessen, 2010), ABC transporters mediate diverse functions such as multidrug resistance, disease progression, and basic cellular homeostasis (Dean et al., 2001; Jungwirth and Kuchler, 2006).
 Second, although many ABC transporters involved in multi-drug resistance are generally thought of as efflux pumps, they can influence each other in complex ways, such that disruption of ABC transporters can impart drug resistance, sometimes in a synergistic manner (Kolaczkowska et al., 2008; Snider et al., 2013; Suzuki et al., 2011).
 This complex dependence between ABC transporters is conserved in mammals, e.g. increased expression of ABCC3 upon disruption of ABCC2 in rats (Donner and Keppler, 2001) and in humans in the context of Dubin-Johnson syndrome (König et al., 1999).
 In another mammalian example, mouse ABCG5 and ABCG8 show increased expression in response to disruption of ABCG2 (a protein that confers breast cancer xenobiotic resistance)(Huls et al., 2008).

 Targeting all 16 yeast ABC transporters that have implicated in multi-drug resistance, we carried out high-order DCGA for each of 16 drug resistance phenotypes.
 After extracting high-order genetic interactions, we visualized the resulting complex genetic landscapes.
-We further derived an interpretable neural network model mapping functional relationships amongst ABC transporters, and used it to guide further mechanistic exploration of a quadruple knockout combination (snq2∆ yor1∆ ybt1∆ ycf1∆) that conferred unexpectedly high synergistic resistance to fluconazole, and which depended on a fifth gene – PDR5.
+We further derived an interpretable neural network model to map functional relationships amongst ABC transporters, and used it to guide further mechanistic exploration of a quadruple knockout combination (snq2∆ yor1∆ ybt1∆ ycf1∆) that conferred unexpectedly high synergistic resistance to fluconazole, and which depended on a fifth gene – PDR5.
 Together, our results show that DCGA many unexpected high-order genetic relationships which can be used to shed light on complex molecular systems.

 Results

-Here we briefly describe the overall strategy for engineered population profiling and its component parts, then show results of the strategy as applied to a set of yeast ABC transporters.
+Here we briefly describe the overall DCGA strategy and its component parts, then show results of the strategy as applied to a set of yeast ABC transporters.

 Engineered population profiling: a scheme for generating combinatorial mutants

-A simple yet powerful way to generate a complex population is to cross two outbred individuals, such that offspring each inherit a random variant at each position of unlinked variation that differs between the parents (Bloom et al., 2013).
-(Brem and Kruglyak, 2005) (Perlstein et al., 2007)

-Genotyping and profiling progeny for traits such as gene expression38 or small molecule resistance39 then allows statistical association of the resulting variants to the measured phenotypes.
-However, such approaches have been traditionally used at a large scale with natural isolates rather than engineered strains39, presenting several limitations.
-For example, many yeast genes known to be important for drug resistance, such as ABC transporters40, were undetected in such studies due to limited natural variation in parental strains (Lee et al., 2014).
-Although the use of diverse parents differing at hundreds of thousands of positions often results in associations of a single locus to a trait, there are typically many linked variants at each locus which makes it difficult to pinpoint the causal variant(s).
-A large number of positions varying between parents brings multiple testing issues that may require a prohibitive number of individuals for statistical reconstruction of complex variant-to-phenotype associations.
-To extend cross-based approaches beyond natural strains, we therefore designed an engineered population strategy in which all variation of interest is engineered into one or a few individuals, and these individuals are then crossed to yield a population of random segregants.
+A simple yet powerful way to generate a complex population is to cross two outbred individuals.
+In this way, each offspring inherits a random variant at each position of unlinked variation that differs between the parents (Bloom et al., 2013), and can then be genotyped and profiled for traits such as gene expression (Brem and Kruglyak, 2005) or small molecule resistance (Perlstein et al., 2007).
+However, such approaches are traditionally used with natural isolates, presenting several limitations.
+For example, many genes are undetected in such studies due to limited natural variation in parental strains (Lee et al., 2014).
+Furthermore, diverse parents differing at hundreds of thousands of positions are typically used, which makes it difficult to pinpoint causal variants, and brings multiple testing issues such that a prohibitive number of individuals would be required for a DCGA.
+To extend cross-based approaches beyond natural strains, we therefore designed a population engineering strategy in which all variation of interest is engineered into one or a few individuals, and these individuals are then crossed to yield a population of random segregants.